 Baby boys are more vulnerable to stress than baby girls, but you can prevent it

-A new study has found that baby boys are more vulnerable to stress than their female counterparts – and that parents need to look at how they can minimize this as best they can.
+A study has found that baby boys are more vulnerable to stress than their female counterparts – and that parents need to look at how they can minimise this as best they can.

-Dr Allan Schore, a clinical psychologist from UCLA, has just written a paper in the issue, and claims baby boys are actually a lot more vulnerable than we think – which is something parents need to be aware of from the word go.
+Dr Allan Schore, a clinical psychologist from UCLA, wrote a paper on the issue, and claims baby boys are actually a lot more vulnerable than we think – which is something parents need to be aware of from the word go.

 In “All Our Sons: The Developmental Neurobiology and Neuroendocrinology of Boys at Risk,” which appears in the Infant Mental Health Journal, Dr. Schore explains there are actually major differences between male and female brain development, even in the earliest stages of life.